embik/pfennig/README.md

 ## License

 Pfennig is licensed under the MIT License.
-See [LICENCE](LICENCE) for more details.
+See [LICENSE](LICENSE) for more details.